longdesu/Smart-Irrigation-System/README.md

     constrain(moisturePercent, 0, 100);
 ```

-A raw value close to the dry calibration point therefore corresponds to approximately **0% moisture**, while values at or below the wet reference are limited to **100%**.
+A reading close to the dry reference corresponds to approximately **0% soil moisture**, while readings at or below the wet reference are limited to **100%**.
+This provides a more understandable representation of the soil condition than displaying the raw ADC value alone.

-This percentage provides a more understandable representation of soil condition than displaying the raw ADC value alone.
+The processed soil measurement is then used for both **water-depth estimation** and **automatic irrigation control** in the following stages of the software.

 ### Water-Depth Calibration and Estimation